 We recognize that the infrastructure sector faces potential environmental and social challenges, particularly large transport infrastructure.

-Properly managed, infrastructure is an essential element for economic development, environmental conservation and social well-being.
+Properly managed, infrastructure is essential for economic development, environmental conservation and social well-being.
 BBVA works to identify and support business opportunities in the infrastructure sector, to achieve the SDG goals in health, education, water, infrastructure and cities.